Frank Richardson (police officer): Hereford

 An official photograph was taken of the whole of the Hereford Police Force in the police complex grounds in 1912 and printed in The Hereford Times under the heading "The gallant men who protect our lives and property".
 Also in 1912 Richardson was awarded the King's Police Coronation Medal at a ceremony in the Hereford Guildhall and presented by the Mayor of Hereford and a full bench of magistrates.
 A photograph taken in 1914 showing the Special Constable Unit set up in preparation for the expected war with Germany.
 Richardson was in charge of them as well as his other duties.
 During the War years these men proved invaluable in policing Hereford.
 In February 1917 The King awarded Police Medals and Frank Richardson was a recipient.
 The citation stated "Exceptional detective ability in serious cases of crime and admirable service as Chief of City Fire Brigade".
-He went to Buckingham Palace on Wednesday 24 March 1917 to receive the award from the King.Article, More Police Honours, Kings Medal presented to F. Richardson Chief Constable of Hereford.
-The Police Chronicle 16 February 1917.
-Viewed November 2014.
+He went to Buckingham Palace on Wednesday 24 March 1917 to receive the award from the King.
 A special police operation took place in February 1918 when an ambulance train arrived at Hereford carrying many war wounded bound for hospitals in Shrewsbury, a town north of Hereford.
 The policing arrangements came under the personal direction of the Chief Constable.